What is LinkedIn?

 You will have spent time preparing your CV.
 It remains the most important tool when directly applying for job vacancies.
 However, you have no doubt already discovered that your CV is actually a very prescriptive and limiting format.
 There will be important information about you that you couldn’t include and that you would like to share.
 It also isn’t readily available for anyone to read.
 Your LinkedIn profile affords you a different tool for the job market.
 One where you can brand yourself more completely, utilize your connections and get noticed.

 Most of us set up a LinkedIn profile a long time ago.
-Most pilots have been in employment and perhaps haven’t understood or required the benefits of an effective LinkedIn presence.
+Most users have been in employment and perhaps haven’t understood or required the benefits of an effective LinkedIn presence.

 However, the market has changed dramatically.
-There is now a glut of unemployed pilots actively seeking employment.
 Recruiters are working smarter.
 They use various tools and automation to screen candidates.
 LinkedIn is the most prevalent platform for this purpose.
 Recruiters have premium accounts that offer an advanced searching capability that allow them to target candidates by skills, experience, competencies, location, age, etc…

 Therefore, it is critical that your profile is firstly up to date.
 Secondly, it is important that the content on your profile catches these search filters and engages the recruiter.
 Finally, it’s beneficial to be well connected as this will increase your visibility and will therefore lead to more opportunities.